 A: Buying a CNG car is definitely worth is for the following reasons:

-1. If your daily travel includes about 60-70 kilometers, a CNG car is the far better and economical option.
+- If your daily travel includes about 60-70 kilometres, a CNG car is the far better and economical option.

-2. Because petrol and diesel is more expensive than CNG, you will be saving money while driving your CNG car.
+- Because petrol and diesel are more expensive than CNG, you will be saving money while driving your CNG car.

-3. CNG cars are environmentally friendly as they produce Carbon Dioxide and very low level of Carbon Monoxide.
+- CNG cars are environmentally friendly as they produce Carbon Dioxide and a very low level of Carbon Monoxide.
 If electric cars are too expensive, CNG cars are the next best option.